Facts about Schlumberger Limited (SLB) Stock that you might not know

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.12 percent of Schlumberger Limited shares are owned by insiders, and 78.00 percent are held by financial institutions.
-Gharbi Hinda, the EVP, Services & Equipment at Schlumberger Limited (SLB) has sold 30,000 shares of firm on May 06 at a price of $30.10 against the total amount of $0.9 million.
-In another inside trade, Al Mogharbel Khaled, EVP, Geographies of Schlumberger Limited (NYSE:SLB) sold 44,632 shares of the firm on May 05 for a total worth of $1.35 million at a price of $30.32.
-An inside trade which took place on Mar 09, EVP, Performance Management of Schlumberger Limited Merad Abdellah sold 40,000 shares of firm against total price of $1.18 million at the cost of $29.44 per share.
+Ralston Dianne B., the Chief Legal Officer & Sec at Schlumberger Limited (SLB) has sold 12,885 shares of firm on Dec 08 at a price of $31.04 against the total amount of $0.4 million.
+In another inside trade, Gharbi Hinda, EVP, Services & Equipment of Schlumberger Limited (NYSE:SLB) sold 30,000 shares of the firm on May 06 for a total worth of $0.9 million at a price of $30.10.
+An inside trade which took place on May 05, EVP, Geographies of Schlumberger Limited Al Mogharbel Khaled sold 44,632 shares of firm against total price of $1.35 million at the cost of $30.32 per share.